The Abbeyquarter stone circle is one of the most unusual monuments in County

 Sligo, or indeed anywhere in Ireland.
 It is known locally as the Garavogue

 Fairy Fort.
 The circle of fourty-four boulders is twenty-three meters in diameter and stands on a knoll overlooking the River Garavogue.
 The Shelly River is only five kilometers long, flowing from Lough Gill through Sligo Town and into the sea.

 The Abbeyquarter monument is the oldest building in Sligo town.
 It is a stone

-The Abbeyquarter Circle was lucky to survive as the town of Sligo grew and expanded from the twelth century onwards.
+The Abbeyquarter Circle was lucky to survive largely intact as the town of Sligo grew and expanded from the twelth century onwards.
 The name indicates the circle was on lands owned by the

-Abbey of Sligo, the oldest medieval building remaining in the town.
-In the Seventeenth century the Abbeyquarter stone circle, then known as the Sligo Stones, appeared on the Seal of Sligo Town.
+Abbey of Sligo, the oldest medieval building in the town, dating to 1254.
+In the Seventeenth century the Abbeyquarter stone circle, then known as the Sligo Stones, appeared on the Seal of Sligo Town in conjunction with a hare, which is often seen as a symbol for a witch.

 Other crosses at ancient monuments in the region were erected at Tobernalt three kilometers south of Abbeyquarter, on the cliffs above the Caves of Kesh Corran near Ballymote, and on the Hill of Sheemor near Carrick on Shannon in Co Leitrim.

 Today the Abbeyquarter Stone Circle sits within a roundabout surrounded by houses